Corneal Ulcers in Dogs

 The cornea is the transparent, shiny membrane that makes up the front of the eyeball.
 Think of it as a clear windowpane.
 To understand a corneal ulcer, you must first know how the cornea is constructed.

-There are three layers in the cornea, all of which are made up of highly specialized skin cells.
+There are three layers in the cornea, all of which are composed of highly specialized skin cells.
 The outermost layer is the epithelium, which is a very thin layer of cells.
 Below the epithelium is the stroma, which is the main supportive tissue of the cornea.
-The deepest layer is Descemet's membrane.
-Because all of these layers of the cornea are clear, it is not possible to see them without special stains that color specific cells and highlight them when the tissue is examined under a microscope.
+The deepest layer is Descemet’s membrane.
+All these layers are clear, so it is impossible to see them without special stains that color specific cells and highlight them when the tissue is examined under a microscope.

 What is a corneal ulcer?

 Erosion of a few layers of the epithelium is called corneal erosion or corneal abrasion.
 A corneal ulcer is deeper erosion through the entire epithelium and into the stroma.
-With a corneal ulcer, fluid accumulates in the stroma, giving a cloudy appearance to the eye.
-If the erosion goes through the epithelium and stroma to the deepest level of Descemet's membrane, a descemetocele is formed.
-A descemetocele is a very serious condition.
-If Descemet's membrane ruptures, the liquid inside the eyeball leaks out, the eye collapses and irreparable damage occurs.
+With a corneal ulcer, fluid accumulates in the stroma, giving a cloudy appearance to the eye as the cornea is no longer transparent.
+If the erosion goes through the epithelium and stroma to the deepest level of Descemet’s membrane, a descemetocele is formed — a serious condition.
+If Descemet’s membrane ruptures, the liquid inside the eyeball leaks out, the eye collapses, and irreparable damage occurs.

 How does a corneal ulcer occur?

-• epithelial dystrophy, which is a weakening of the cornea which can be inherited in some breeds, such as boxers
+• Epithelial dystrophy, which is a weakening of the cornea that can be inherited in some breeds, such as boxers

 A corneal ulcer is very painful.
 Most dogs rub the affected eye with a paw or on the carpet in an attempt to relieve this intense pain.
 To protect the eye, they keep the lids tightly closed.
 Occasionally, a discharge will collect in the corner of the eye or run down the face.